Arghya721/PySiteCrawler/Readme.md

 ## Prerequisites

-Before using PySiteCrawler, ensure that you have set up the appropriate WebDriver for your preferred browser:
+Before using PySiteCrawler, ensure that you have the following prerequisites in place:

+- **Python**: PySiteCrawler requires Python (version 3.6 or higher).
+You can download the latest version of Python from [here](https://www.python.org/downloads/).

+- **WebDriver Setup**:
   - **GeckoDriver**: For Firefox browser automation, download the latest GeckoDriver from [here](https://github.com/mozilla/geckodriver/releases) and make sure it is available in your system's PATH.
   - **ChromeDriver**: For Chrome browser automation, download the latest ChromeDriver from [here](https://chromedriver.chromium.org/downloads) and make sure it is available in your system's PATH.

 ## Installation